 Master's in Geography

-All graduate students are required to take Geography 6201 (Geographic Thought and Methods) and Geography 6221 (Geospatial Techniques).
+All graduate students are required to take Geography 6201 (Geographic Thought and Methods) and Geography 6304 (Geographical Information Systems I).
 Additional course work taken should be appropriate to the students' interests.
 Students are encouraged to submit research proposals at the end of their first year to be considered for funding from the Campbell Graduate Student Summer Research Awards.
-Learn more about our range of Graduate Courses
+Learn more about our range of Graduate Courses.

 - Urban Environment

 - Development and Sustainability